 UPPER ENDOSCOPY

-Also known as an EGD, the upper endoscopy is used when symptoms present which suggest abnormalities in the esophagus, stomach and first potion of the duodenum, which is where the small intestine begins.
+Also known as an OGD, the upper endoscopy is used when symptoms present which suggest abnormalities in the esophagus, stomach and first potion of the duodenum, which is where the small intestine begins.
 Together, these portions of your digestive system are known as the upper digestive tract.

-The EGD is usually performed as an outpatient service.
+The OGD is usually performed as an outpatient service.
 A thin scope equipped with a small camera is inserted into the mouth to view the upper digestive tract.
 Sometimes, this procedure will be done at a hospital or in a hospital emergency ward, to pinpoint conditions like bleeding in the area and to treat them.

 Why it's done ?